AreebaFatimaa/Scraping-Oil-Wells-Cosmetology-Violations-Tow-Trucks/README.md

 And here is the CSV file uploaded to a Google sheet to make your life even easier: https://docs.google.com/spreadsheets/d/1ejBJYX8JsTNiw5IBNhwzEPqigr99IavNsEZ27aau4Gs/edit?usp=sharing

 If you decide to do a story based on this data, give me a shout at (look for contact details in my GitHub profile)

+# nguyen-cosmotology-violations
+I scraped all 80 cosmetology violations for licensees with the last name NGUYEN from the Texas Department of Licensing and Regulation.